BisanzLab/StrainR2/README.md

 StrainR2 is split into two steps: `PreProcessR` and `StrainR`.

 ### PreProcessR
 `PreProcessR` creates a database for future runs of `StrainR` to use.
-It will split genome contigs into subcontigs to ensure similar genome build qualities, with contigs below a preset value (10kbp by default) being marked as "exluded".
-Excluded subcontigs have their k-mers marked as unique, but will not have their FUKM calculated.
-K-mers in eaach subconig are then compared to all other k-mers in the set of genomes to determine which ones are unique.
+It will split genome contigs into subcontigs to ensure similar genome build qualities, with the contigs that are below a preset value (10kbp by default) being marked as "exluded".
 Information about the count of unique k-mers is stored to KmerContent.report.
 In addition preprocessing will generate a `BBMap` index for later use.
 All of these files will be in the specified output directory.

-`PreProcessR` will require the most memory.
-However, it only needs to run once for a given community of genomes and its output can be reused any number of times by `StrainR`.
+`PreProcessR` only needs to run once for a given community of genomes and its output can be reused any number of times by `StrainR`.
 For large run sizes, it may be necessary to increase the size of swap space to facilitate memory needs.
 This would only be needed if `PreProcessR` crashes due to exceeding memory constraints.

 The `PreProcessR` command can be invoked from the command line as follows:
 ```